emmt/DataBags.jl/README.md

 Data-bag constructors attempt to favor symbolic or string keys (to exploit the `obj.key` syntax) and enforce unspecific values of `Any` type (for flexibility).
-In order to override these rules, the parametric versions of the `DataBag` constructor can be called instead:
+In order to override these rules, the parametric versions `DataBag{K}` or `DataBag{K,V}` of the constructor, with `K` the key type and `V` the value type, can be called instead.
+For example:

 ```julia
 E = DataBag{Integer}(1 => 0.9, 2 => sqrt(2), 3 => 4)
 F = DataBag{Integer,Real}(1 => 0.9, 2 => sqrt(2), 3 => 4)
 ```

-yield two data-bags, `E` and `F`, with integer keys (of any `Integer` type), the values of `E` are unspecific while the values of `F` are restricted to be `Real`.
+yield two data-bags, `E` and `F`, both with integer keys (of any `Integer` type), the values of `E` are unspecific while the values of `F` are restricted to be `Real`.

-The same rules apply if the data-bag is built out of an existing dictionary (do not forget that data-bags are themselves abstract dictionaries).
+The same rules apply if the data-bag is built out of an existing dictionary (remember that data-bags are themselves abstract dictionaries).
 So `DataBag(F)` yields a data-bag with keys of the same type as those of `F` (that is `Integer` in that case) but values of `Any` type.